lino-framework/book/docs/dev/translate/index.rst

 .. literalinclude:: settings.py

-That is, you specify your own language distribution, consisting of English as first language and Spanish (your language) as second.
-See :attr:`lino.core.site.Site.languages` for details.
-Note that the first language cannot currently be Spanish because the demo fixtures would fail (:srcref:`docs/tickets/108`).
+That is, you specify your own language distribution (in the :attr:`lino.core.site.Site.languages` setting) consisting of English as first language and Spanish (your language) as second.
+The first language cannot currently be your language because the demo fixtures would fail (:srcref:`docs/tickets/108`).

 If your language is not yet covered for Lino, then you must `Create a demo user for your language`_ before going on.

 Initialize the demo database::

   $ python manage.py prep

-Run your rdevelopment server
+Run your development server
 ----------------------------

 Run the development server on the demo database::

+  $ go min9
   $ python manage.py runserver

 Point your browser to view the application.
 Log in as the Spanish user.